Uterine Artery Embolization & Pregnancy

 Adrianne S, October 2018

-Pregnancy is Possible After Uterine Artery Embolization
+Pregnancy After Uterine Artery Embolization is Possible

-Uterine Artery Embolization & Pregnancy Complications
+Uterine Artery Embolization & Pregnancy Risks

 - Miscarriage: child is lost spontaneously prior to birth